 In this investigation, students study the role of hope in different civil rights contexts, using the Warsaw Ghetto Uprising and North Korean totalitarianism as launching points for exploration.
 Activities include journaling, readings, discussion questions, and guided reflection.

 In this investigation, students consider the power of spiritualism as an instrument of hope.
 Along the way, they learn about music in the underground railroad, the Fisk University Jubilee Singers, and protests for women’s rights in the Middle East.

-In this unit, we will consider forms of justice ranging from reconciliation to restoration to incarceration.
-Through these discussions, students will be encouraged to diversify their understanding of the term and think extensively about how it might apply in their own lives or in the causes they seek to support.
+In this unit, students consider forms of justice ranging from reconciliation to restoration and incarceration.
+Through discussion, they will diversify their understanding of the term and think about how it might apply in their own lives or the causes they seek to support.